JetBrains/teamcity-documentation/topics/security-notes.md

     * Any user who can access the settings repository (including users with "View file content" permission for the build configurations using the same VCS root) can see the settings and retrieve the actual passwords based on their stored scrambled form.
     * Any user who can modify settings in VCS for a single build configuration built on the server, via changing settings can retrieve artifacts and trigger builds from any build configuration they have only view permission for ([TW-39192](https://youtrack.jetbrains.com/issue/TW-39192)).
     * Users who can customize build configuration settings on a per-build basis (for example, one who can run personal builds when versioned settings are set to "use settings from VCS") via changing settings in a build can retrieve artifacts and trigger builds from any build configuration they have only view permission for ([TW-46065](https://youtrack.jetbrains.com/issue/TW-46065)).
-* Other:
+* Other notes:
     * TeamCity web application vulnerabilities: the TeamCity development team makes a reasonable effort to fix any significant vulnerabilities (like cross-site scripting possibilities) once they are uncovered.
 Please note that any user who can affect build files ("users who can change code that is used in the builds run by TeamCity" or "TeamCity agent computer administrators") can make a malicious file available as a build artifact that will then exploit cross-site scripting vulnerability. ([TW-27206](http://youtrack.jetbrains.com/issue/TW-27206))
     * TeamCity agent is fully controlled by the TeamCity server: since TeamCity agents support automatic updates download from the server, agents should only connect to a trusted server.
 An administrator of the server computer can force execution of arbitrary code on a connected agent.
     * Binaries of the agent plugins installed on the server are available to anyone who can access the server URL.
-    * If any of the OAuth authentication modules (Bitbucket Cloud, GitHub.com, GitHub Enterprise, GitLab.com, GitLab CE/EE) are enabled on your server __and__ you restrict authentication to members of a specific Bitbucket workspace, GitHub organization, or GitLab group, note the following:
+    * If any of the OAuth [authentication modules](configuring-authentication-settings.md) (Bitbucket Cloud, GitHub.com, GitHub Enterprise, GitLab.com, GitLab CE/EE) are enabled on your server __and__ you restrict authentication to members of a specific Bitbucket workspace, GitHub organization, or GitLab group, note the following:
       Once signed in to the TeamCity server with an external account, a user can create a password or token which will allow them to sign in to this server directly, bypassing the VCS hosting provider verification.
 If you delete a user from a workspace/organization/group, remember to restrict their access or delete their user profile in TeamCity as well.

 [//]: # (Internal note.
 Do not delete.
 "How To...d160e890.txt")